shaking54/backend/README.md

 Step 1: Up load wikiSummary extentsion to chrome

-Step 2: Copy paste text to $Enter Keyword box$
+Step 2: Copy paste text to Enter Keyword

 Step 3: Click button submit and get result of the textarea below.